How to Read Messages in Your iPad's Mail App

 To read your mail on your iPad, tap the Mail icon on the Home screen.
 Remember that what appears onscreen depends on whether you’re holding the iPad in landscape or portrait mode, and what was on the screen the last time you opened the Mail app:

-Landscape: Held in landscape mode, you see All Inboxes at the top of the Inboxes section, which as its name suggests, is a repository for all the messages across all your accounts.
-The number to the right of All Inboxes matches the number on the Mail icon on your Home page.
+Landscape: With the iPad in landscape mode, you see All Inboxes at the top of the Mailboxes section, which, as its name suggests, is a repository for all the messages across all your accounts.
+The number to the right of All Inboxes (46,922 in Figure 5-6) matches the number (or abbreviated shortcut) on the Mail icon on your Home page.
 Again, it’s the cumulative tally of unread messages across all your accounts.

 Below the All Inboxes listing are the inboxes for your individual accounts.
-The number to the right of them, as you’d expect, is the number of unread messages in those accounts.
+The number to the right of them, as you’d expect, is the number of unread messages in those accounts (39,415 in Gmail and 6,291 in AOL in the example shown).

 If you tap an account, you see the available subfolders for that account (Drafts, Sent Mail, Trash, and so on).

-One of these accounts in the newer iPads is the VIP Mailbox.
+One of these accounts is the VIP Mailbox.
 The VIP Mailbox lists all the messages from senders you deem the most important.

 Portrait: When you hold the iPad in portrait mode, the last incoming message fills the entire screen.
-The following shows this view.
 You have to tap an Inbox button (in the upper-left corner of the screen) to summon a panel that shows other accounts or message previews.
+You can also summon the panel by swiping from the left edge of the screen to the right.
 These overlay the message that otherwise fills the screen.

 Messages display in threads, or conversations, making them easy to follow.
 Of course, you can still view accounts individually.
 Follow these steps to read your e-mail: